 Function and Sub in Excel VBA

-Sub
+Sub in VBA

 When you need Excel VBA to do something, you usually write a Sub procedure.
 Click Insert, then Module in the Visual Basic Editor to place a Sub procedure inside.
-For example, the sub named Area.
+For example, a sub named Area.

 Sub Area(x As Double, y As Double)